eulazzo/sigma/README.md

 ## See the app's features till now:

-### Delivred status set when the user views the message
+### Delivered status set when the user views the message

 <h1>
    <img alt="sigma" src="github/1-receveidMessage.gif " width="250px" />